-This article was written by the Great British Mag editorial team on 15 December 2020
+This article was updated by the Great British Mag content team on 15 December 2021

-It would be an understatement to say Brits love Christmas, and we have plenty of traditions that may appear totally odd but they are a whole lot of fun, so give some of them a go for an utterly authentic and bonkers British Christmas.
+It would be an understatement to say us Brits love Christmas.
+We have plenty of traditions that may appear totally odd but are a whole lot of fun – so give them a go for an utterly authentic and bonkers British Christmas!

 Wearing a Christmas jumper

-the woolly jumper is a wardrobe staple for Brits, but they aren’t just used for warmth.
-They are a way of keeping us upbeat during the long, dark winter months and our Christmas jumpers are adorned with Christmas trees, reindeers, snowmen and even flashing lights.
-Basically the tackier the better.
+The woolly jumper is a wardrobe staple for Brits, but they aren’t just used for warmth.
+They are a way of keeping us upbeat during the long, dark winter months Our Christmas jumpers are adorned with Christmas trees, reindeers, snowmen and even flashing lights – the tackier the better!

-You can wear a Christmas jumper at anytime in December but it’s almost mandatory you wear one on National Christmas Jumper Day.
+You can wear a Christmas jumper at anytime during December but it’s almost mandatory that you wear one for National Christmas Jumper Day.
 The objective of the day is to wear the most ridiculous jumper you can find for fun and to raise money for the charity, Save the Children.

 Burning your clock